Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 application of information and fire control cueing symbology.

-Because the ICU is a signal interpreter, and thus the DSCG panel the output of its work, the overwhelming number of function controls on the DSCG panel are relative to controlling the display- more aptly, what is being displayed, and its relative clarity for the WSO and pilot.
+Because the ICU is a signal interpreter, and thus the DSCG panel the output of its work, the overwhelming number of function controls on the DSCG panel are relative to controlling the display - more aptly, what is being displayed, and its relative clarity for the WSO and pilot.
 In all instances of display visibility control on the DSCG, clockwise increases the setting, counter-clockwise reduces the setting.